-When growing spinach the first step is to select the variety that suits your needs.
-Modern F1 hybrids often are very quick growing but produce a crop over a short period.
+When growing spinach, the first step is to select the variety that suits your needs.
+Modern F1 hybrids are often very quick growing but produce a crop over a short period.

 Seed sowing can begin as early as February if some protection in the form of cloches or a fleece is provided.
 The main sowing season begins in March and continues until late September.

 Germination should take 5-7 days.
-Keep sowing seeds every 4 weeks to get a year round crop.
+Keep sowing seeds every 4 weeks to get a year-round crop.